 - Mobile Responsiveness: Test your site on multiple devices and screen sizes to confirm it remains mobile-friendly, as this is a critical ranking factor.

-- Google Search Console: Use the console to identify and resolve crawl errors, indexing issues, and structured data problems.
+- Google Search Console: Use it to identify and resolve crawl errors, indexing issues, and structured data issues.

 Resolving technical issues ensures a secure and seamless experience for users and search engines.